-The availability of coverage under Medicare Part D may increase demand for products for which we receive marketing approval.
+Medicare Part D coverage is available for our products and may be available for any future product candidates for which we receive marketing approval.
 However, in order for the products that we market to be included on the formularies of Part D prescription drug plans, we likely will have to offer pricing that is lower than the prices we might otherwise obtain.
 Changes to Medicare Part D that give plans more freedom to limit coverage or manage utilization, and other cost reduction initiatives in the program, could decrease the coverage and price that we receive for any approved products and could seriously harm our business.

-In order to be eligible to have our products paid for with federal funds under the Medicaid and Medicare Part B programs and purchased by certain federal agencies and grantees, we expect to participate in the U.S. Department of Veterans Affairs, or VA, Federal Supply Schedule, or FSS, pricing program.
-Under this program, we would be obligated to make our "innovator" drugs available for procurement on an FSS contract and charge a price to four federal agencies-the VA, U.S. Department of Defense, or DoD, Public Health Service and U.S. Coast Guard-that is no higher than the statutory Federal Ceiling Price, or FCP.
+In order to be eligible to have our products paid for with federal funds under the Medicaid and Medicare Part B programs and purchased by certain federal agencies and grantees, we must complete an application process with the U.S. Department of Veterans Affairs, or VA, Federal Supply Schedule, or FSS, pricing program.
+Under this program, we will be obligated to make our "innovator" drugs available for procurement on an FSS contract and charge a price to four federal agencies - the VA, U.S. Department of Defense, or DoD, Public Health Service and U.S. Coast Guard - that is no higher than the statutory Federal Ceiling Price, or FCP.
 The FCP is based on the non-federal average manufacturer price, or Non-FAMP, which we calculate and report to the VA on a quarterly and annual basis.
 We also expect to participate in the Tricare Retail Pharmacy program, under which we would pay quarterly rebates on utilization of innovator products that are dispensed through the Tricare Retail Pharmacy network to Tricare beneficiaries.
 The rebates are calculated as the difference between the annual Non-FAMP and FCP.